CopernicaMarketingSoftware/Documentation/Mailerq/5.0/dns-settings.md

 (TTL) value to its caller, which is needed to know for how long DNS results can be cached.
 MailerQ is therefore conservative and assumes that all TTL's are set to 60 seconds.
-This low TTL value causes a lot of unnecessary DNS lookups, because most TTL are set to a much higher values (for example 24 or 48 hours).
+This low TTL value causes a lot of unnecessary DNS lookups, because DNS queries are repeated every single minute, while in reality most TTL are set to a much higher values (for example 24 or 48 hours).

-You prevent all these extra DNS lookups, you can instruct MailerQ to forget about the "getaddrinfo" function and send queries to DNS server directly.
+You can prevent all these extra DNS lookups, you can instruct MailerQ to forget about the "getaddrinfo" function and send queries to DNS server directly.
 If MailerQ does this, it will have access to the real TTL value, and can cache the DNS results for a much longer time.
 You can disable the "getaddrinfo" calls